Canned Salmon Salad

-This Canned Salmon Salad with crunchy vegetables and curry-spiced mayonnaise dressing is super simple to make and is great as a lunch meal or a light dinner.
+This canned salmon Salad with crunchy vegetables and curry-spiced mayonnaise dressing is super simple to make and is great as a lunch meal or a light dinner.
 You can make a one-person serving or a larger batch as a make-ahead healthy lunch as it keeps well for a few days.
 This salad can be made with canned tuna or sardines and it’s low-carb, keto, paleo, Whole30 and gluten-free.

 Caned Salmon Salad